10 Myths and Misconceptions About the Express Entry System 2019 Debunked

-The Express Entry system is now in place and has completely revolutionized the management of Canada’s immigration system.
+The Express Entry system is now in place and has completely revolutionized the management of Canada’s immigration system in 2019.
 New practices have been adopted to deal with incoming applications, which means much faster processing times.

 However, not everyone is as clued-up about Express Entry as they claim to be, and here at VisaPlace, we’ve noticed there are several misconceptions about the express entry program.

-We’re going to tackle some of the biggest myths and misconceptions that currently exist about Express Entry program.
+We’re going to tackle some of the biggest myths and misconceptions that currently exist about Express Entry program in 2019.

 Fact: You can only enter the Express Entry pool if you’re eligible for Canadian immigration via a federal economic immigration program.